stake-dao/laposte/README.md

 ##########################################################################################
 ```

-LaPoste is an utility contract designed to simplify cross-chain use, providing a single entry point for cross-chain communication and token transfers.
+LaPoste is an utility contract designed to simplify cross-chain use, providing a single entry point for cross-chain communication and token transfers from mainnet to other chains.
 It leverages CCIP to send and receive messages and tokens across chains.

 ## Key Components